• Recipes

 Jump to Recipe Print Recipe

 Black-eyed peas are one of my absolute favorite dishes.
-When prepared just right, their rich, smoky taste and the savory pot liquor create a dish that’s comforting and satisfying—a true Southern classic.
+When prepared just right, their rich, smoky taste and the savory pot liquor create a dish that's comforting and satisfying.
+A true Southern classic.
+We love serving them with these Baked Pork Chops!

-There is no better way to enjoy that delicious pot liquor than with a piece of buttered cornbread to soak up all those lovely juices.
+There is no better way to enjoy a bowl of black-eyed peas than with a piece of buttered cornbread to soak up all those lovely juices.

-Cooking a delicious pot of black-eyed peas is super simple and doesn't require a lot of skill.
+Cooking a delicious pot of black-eyed peas is super simple and doesn't require soaking the peas overnight.
 This recipe is straight forward and is great for the beginner cook.

 STEP 1